by Benjamin Marks, NevilleKennard.info publisher

 Neville Kennard died yesterday, aged 74, after being hounded and hobbled by governments he never consented to, abandoned by the Australian think tanks he funded and ignored by the journalists he gave massive scoops to.
 He was surrounded by his loving family, and an ever-growing web of legislative controls.
 But if anyone can keep his legacy in safe hands, then it’s his wife Gaby, sons Sam, Walt and Jim, brother Andy (who Nev reckoned to be a closet libertarian) and friend Hans Tholstrup.

-Nev was the oldest resident-Australian anarchocapitalist by about 50 years, and our most successful proudly preaching and practising capitalist by a far more significant margin.
+Nev was the oldest resident-Australian anarchocapitalist by about 50 years, and our most successful proudly preaching and practicing capitalist by a far more significant margin.

 For example, a non-gimmicky GPS Navigator could be created that worked by only using Kennards Hire and Kennards Self Storage locations as landmarks.
 It is easy to imagine such instructions as, “Turn left after the next Kennards” and “Continue on this road for three Kennards locations.”
 I’m unsure about other Australian cities, but in Sydney the brand with the most visible street frontage is Kennards, especially Kennards Self Storage.
 The GPS Navigator could also give philosophical directions, including: